wintermute000/arista-template/README.md

 VARIABLES

-Use all, groupvars, and hostvars as normal - sample variables included to produce sample topology described
+Use groupvars, and hostvars as normal - sample variables included to produce sample topology described